easytarget/microPyEZfonts/WRITER.md

   * This is a gap, not padding; no background is drawn in the spaces created by positive values.
   * Negative values are allowed, if using them you should also use a transparent background (`tkey=0`) to stop character backgrounds 'clipping' the previous characters as they are drawn.
 * *split*: (chr/string) : the character(s) to split multi-line strings on, defaults to '\n' (0xA).
-* *colors*: (integer) : the total number of colors or greyscales we support, 2 for mono, up to 65536 for 16 bit color.
-  * This defaults to `2` (mono displays) if not supplied and not determined automatically.
-    * If the display driver reports a 'format' property this is used to determine the color map.
-  * The default foreground color will be `colors - 1`, default background is always `0`.
 * *verbose*: (bool) : Enables verbose feedback on init, default changes and missing characters, default `False`.

 ### Methods: